Fei Dongbin: Political career

 He served a short term as deputy party secretary of Hohhot and secretary of the Political and Legal Affairs Commission in 2016.
 In October 2016, he was named acting mayor of Ulanqab, confirmed in January 2017.
 He was elevated to party secretary, the top political position in the city, in June 2020.

 Fei was promoted to vice governor of Henan in April 2021 and six months later was admitted to member of the Standing Committee of the CCP Henan Provincial Committee, the province's top authority.

-Career in railway system
+Career in railway system (2022-2025)

 In September 2022, he was made party branch secretary of the National Railway Administration, concurrently holding the director position.

+Downfall

+On June 12, 2025, the Central Commission for Discipline Inspection and the National Supervisory Commission announced that Fei is under disciplinary review and supervisory investigation for suspected serious violations of discipline and law.